Generic Name: bendamustine (ben-da-MUS-teen)

 - Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

-Bendamustine may cause serious allergic reactions, including anaphylaxis.
+Bendamustine may cause serious allergic reactions, including anaphylaxis and infusion reactions.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have chills, fever, hives, hoarseness, itching, rash, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.

 Bendamustine may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you a medicine to help prevent this.
 Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

 Serious skin reactions (including drug reaction with eosinophilia and systemic symptoms (DRESS) may occur during treatment with bendamustine.
-Tell your doctor right away if you have shin rashes or blisters while receiving bendamustine.
+Tell your doctor right away if you have skin rashes or blisters while receiving bendamustine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.